MastrMatt/liteDB/README.md

 ## Planned Features

--   Integrate Docker into the build and deploy step
--   Set up workflows
 -   Client connection timers for idle detection and disconnection.
 -   Time-to-live (TTL) for data in the global hashtable for caching purposes.
 -   Automatic rewriting of the AOF file when it exceeds a certain size threshold.